obinexus/bioinformatics/README.md

 # Bioinformatics: When Entropy Degrades Systems, We Rebuild Its Foundation

-> **"When entropy degrades systems, we rebuild its foundation with bioinformatics."**
+> **"When entropy degrades systems, we rebuild its foundation/infrasture with bioinformatics."**

 ## Overview